-Strategy 1 Details Reviews Strategy 1: The district will partner with the University of Texas Rio Grande Border Health Office to be a part of Formative Summative Creating Healthy Eating Choices for Kids (CHECK) Plus Grant at the elementary level.
+Strategy 1 Details Reviews Strategy 1: The district will partner with the University of Texas Rio Grande Border Health Office to be a part of Creating Formative Summative Healthy Eating Choices for Kids (CHECK) Plus Grant at the elementary level.
 4th grade students will be involved in promoting initiatives which will focus on a nutritional balance diet for school-age children and their parents.
-Sept Dec Mar June With the (CHECK), each campus will need to purchase seeds, seedlings, dirt, landscape items, and other gardening supplies needed.
+With the Sept Dec Mar June (CHECK), each campus will need to purchase seeds, seedlings, dirt, landscape items, and other gardening supplies needed.
 To culminate the project the district will hold an end of project community garden celebration to include a fruit and vegetable feast with the students and parents.
-Strategy's Expected Result/Impact: Campuses will take pictures of the gardens as the progress.
+20% 45% 65% 100% Strategy's Expected Result/Impact: Campuses will take pictures of the gardens as the progress.
 A log of student participation will be kept.
 Campuses will maintain a sign in sheet of students participating.
 At the end of the year, students will be expected to inherit healthy eating habits over their life time.
-Staff Responsible for Monitoring: Principal and Facilitator No Progress ON Accomplished -> Continue/Modify X Disc ontinue
+Staff Responsible for Monitoring: Principal and Facilitator No Progress ON Accomplished -> Continue/Modify X Discon itinue